maxprobably/maxdale.me/index.md

 ## Hey there, I'm Max!

+I'm an undergraduate computer science major at the University of North Carolina at Chapel Hill, interested in helping people take control of their digital footprints.
 Thanks for stopping by.
 This website is currently in its infancy, so come back later!
 In the meantime, chat with me on [Twitter](https://twitter.com/maximedale) or check out some of these privacy-focused resources/organizations:

 - [Tails OS](https://tails.boum.org/)
 - [Qubes OS](https://www.qubes-os.org/)